vakees-ilamaran/Ansible-mesos/README.md

 Vault file creation process
 ------------
-Move to the below folder
+Move to the below folder and `remove the existing main.yml file`
 >$cd Ansible-mesos/vars/

 Now run the below mentioned command and create a password for the vault file